-Claim: Woman sells her husband's new Porsche for $50 after he runs off with a younger woman.
+Claim: Woman sells her partner's expensive new car for $50 after he runs off with a younger woman.

 The Earl of Mowbray describes the adventure of a friend of his, a commander in the Royal Navy, who saw an ad in the Times offering a Rolls-Royce in good condition for the price of £5.
 He instantly telephoned the offerer.
 A butler answered and put on her ladyship, the owner, who told him in complaisant tones that indeed the car was for sale and why didn't he come around to have a look?